-- Effectiveness of on-board particle detector (EPHIN) reduced due to elevated spacecraft temperatures - ACIS can act as its own radiation monitor which provides some protection against solar storms - ACIS team has developed a flight software patch; examines ACIS data in real-time and sends alert to Chandra On-Board Computer when it detects high radiation levels - ACIS flight software patch installed Nov 2011; OBC patched to respond to ACIS on May 2012 - Operating as expected, no anomalies - No impact on science data - No false triggers from bright X-ray sources - Two real triggers from high radiation environment; prompted Chandra radiation shutdowns - Patch parameters adjustable to better match changing quiescent particle background - Grant+ 2012, Proc.
+- Effectiveness of on-board particle detector (EPHIN) reduced due to elevated spacecraft temperatures; no longer used as of 2013. - ACIS can act as its own radiation monitor which provides some protection against solar storms - ACIS team has developed a flight software patch; examines ACIS data in real-time and sends alert to Chandra On-Board Computer when it detects high radiation levels - ACIS flight software patch installed Nov 2011; OBC patched to respond to ACIS on May 2012 - Operating as expected, no anomalies - No impact on science data - No false triggers from bright X-ray sources - Two real triggers from high radiation environment; prompted Chandra radiation shutdowns - Patch parameters adjustable to better match changing quiescent particle background.
+Most recently updated in July 2016. - Grant+ 2012, Proc.
 SPIE 8443; Ford+ 2012, Proc.
 SPIE 8443

 ACIS threshold crossing rate as a function of time over the entire history of Chandra.
-The data from each type of CCD have been averaged and put into three minute time bins.
+The data from each type of CCD (FI/BI) have been averaged into three minute time bins.
 This threshold crossing rate includes contributions both from X-ray sources in the field and from the particle background.
 Vertical enhancements are due to radiation events.
+Horizontal structures are repeated observations of bright sources (Crab and Cas-A).